 - Chronic diseases including cancer and dementia are the leading cause of illness, disability and death in Australia, accounting for 90 per cent of all deaths in 2011, with 5.3 million Australians living with two or more chronic conditions.

-3. What are the objectives of the measure?
+6. What are the overarching objectives of the Measure?

-- improve access to safe, quality palliative care at home and support end-of-life care systems and services in primary health care and community care;
+- improve access to safe, quality palliative care at home and support palliative care systems and services in primary health care and community care;

 - enable the right care, at the right time and in the right place to reduce unnecessary hospitalisations;

 - generate and use data to ensure continuous improvement of services across sectors; and

 - utilise available technologies to provide flexible and responsive care, including care after usual business hours.

 7. Who will be affected/What is the target population?

 The target population for the Measure is individuals with a known life-limiting condition and their families.
 Increasingly individuals with chronic conditions – including cancer – are being referred to palliative care alongside their chronic disease management in community settings.

 8. What will guide the implementation of the Measure?